oroinc/documentation/user_guide/channel_guide.rst

   * You can activate an Inactive channel.
 It will become Active and data from the Channel will be uploaded to the system.

-* :kbd:`Edit` button will open Edit page that is very similar to the page you used to Create a Channel (See :ref:`Create a Channel <user-guide-channel-guide-creating-a-channel>` section), but details you have already  defined will be displayed
+* :guilabel:`Edit` button will open Edit page that is very similar to the page you used to Create a Channel (See :ref:`Create a Channel <user-guide-channel-guide-creating-a-channel>` section), but details you have already  defined will be displayed

-* :kbd:`Delete` button will delete the Channel.
+* :guilabel:`Delete` button will delete the Channel.

 .. caution::